Screen record on Mac with QuickTime Player. You can use QuickTime Player to record a portion of your screen, an entire screen, or a selected window.

 Screencast-O-Matic’s video editor lets you add annotations, change the volume, crop and rotate videos.
 You can also trim away parts of your video, add text boxes and callouts, use arrows to point at something in your recording, highlight areas on your screen, and more.

 Screencast-O-Matic makes it easy for you to record your screen, edit your video and share your videos with others.
-Here are the basic steps: Recording your computer screen is the main feature of Screencast-O-Matic.
 The Pro Recorder gives you full control over the recording process.

 The Online Recorder uses Java which works on PC and Mac.
 This can be a good option for recording if you do not have administrator privileges on your computer or if you have a slow internet connection.